-Interrupted as they loaded the contents of the display cases into bags, the men shot Mrs. Rudert once in the head.
-She died on the scene.
+Interrupted as they loaded the contents of the display cases into bags, one of the three men robbing the store shot Mrs. Rudert once in the head.
+She died at the scene.

-Killen had a record of similar offenses.
+Alexander Killen, who operated a ferry on the Allegheny River, was arrested soon after the killing.
+Though police did not have information that linked him to the murder, he had a record of similar offenses.
 He was part of group of youths convicted of assault with intent to rob in 1876, for which he served a prison sentence.
 He had also served sentences for vagrancy, disorderly conduct, and burglary.
+A gun was found in his possession at the time of his arrest.

-At trial, Killen was convicted of first-degree murder on October 19, 1890, and sentenced to death.
-It was Allegheny County’s first felony murder involving a store robbery, a circumstance that would become far more common as retail proliferated.
+It was Allegheny County’s first capital murder involving a store robbery, a circumstance that would become far more common as retail proliferated.

 Due to questions about the extent of his involvement in the crime, Killen’s death sentence was commuted on October 29, 1891, and he was moved to Western Penitentiary to serve a life sentence.